forever9teen/alx-higher_level_programming/0x03-python-data_structures/README.md

-Write a function that removes all characters c and C from a string.
+Write a function that prints a matrix of integers.

-Prototype: def no_c(my_string):
+Prototype: def print_matrix_integer(matrix=[[]]):

-The function should return the new string
+Format: see example

 You are not allowed to import any module

+You can assume that the list only contains integers

-You are not allowed to use str.replace()
+You are not allowed to cast integers into strings

+You have to use str.format() to print integers